 (7) Order from multiple vendors at 7th Street Public Market

 Hit up Viva Raw Life, It’s Poppin!
 Gourmet Kettle Korn, Orrmans Cheese Shop, Assorted Table or Rico’s.
 Find the details for each shop here.

 Where: 224 E. 7th St.

-(8) Get a skyline photo at Fahrenheit
+(8) Get a skyline photo from a rooftop bar

-(10) Take a photo behind the fountain in Romare Bearden Park
+(9) Take a photo behind the fountain in Romare Bearden Park

 The water feature wall is iconic, and the perfect photo op.
 Go for an evening stroll to see the water features lit up.

 You can use the Charlotte Liberty Walk guide to see 18 different historical sites from the Revolutionary War.
 Of course the structure of Uptown has changed entirely since then, but each spot has a historical marker and the guide has a map plus an overview of what you need to know about each stop.

 Where: Start at the corner of Tryon and Stonewall Streets.